 I finally chose the propane/air setup at my house.
 Overall it was enough heat for me with the small pieces that I work on there.
 Plus, running down to the local store to replace it was a huge selling point for me.
 Remember, be patient and have fun as you become accustomed to your new soldering torch set up.

-If you chose a butane torch, be sure to read this article on Butane Jewelry Torch Troubleshooting some of the quirks that come with it.
+If you choose a butane torch, be sure to read this article on Butane Jewelry Torch Troubleshooting.

 Further reading for soldering tips:

-Halstead is one of North America's leading distributors of jewelry supplies.
-Halstead specializes in wholesale findings, chain, tools, and metals for jewelry artists.
+Halstead is one of North America's leading distributors of jewelry making supplies.
+Halstead specializes in wholesale findings, chain, and metals for jewelry artists.